Increase your positive reviews by up to 37%!

 1. It’s easier than you think

-Before I got started, I had little idea about how Amazon operates.
-Now, when I know better, I’m certain that over half of the driving sales on the platform are done by third-party sellers.
+Before I started, I didn’t know much about how Amazon works.
+Now, I understand that over half of the sales on Amazon come from third-party sellers.

-Among the third-party sellers, many are selling used books on Amazon.
-At the start of the year, the Amazon book sale had fifty-three million and three hundred eighty thousand books!
+Many third-party sellers are selling used books on Amazon.
+At the start of the year, Amazon had over 53.38 million used books for sale!

-As a third-party seller, you have these three options to choose from:
+As a third-party seller, you have three options:

-• Fulfilled-by-Merchant (FBM) – In FBM, you, the seller, will create the listing on Amazon then pack & ship the item afterward.
-This option is for people who got an already great network.
+• Fulfilled-by-Merchant (FBM) – You make the listing, then pack and ship the item yourself.
+This is for those with a good network.

-• Fulfilled-by-Amazon (FBA) – In FBA, you will have to create the listing on Amazon, but Amazon will be the one to store, pack, and ship the products for a fee.
-Products of FBA sellers are, as a bonus, eligible for fast and free shipping.
-This is the most popular option among the new sellers.
+• Fulfilled-by-Amazon (FBA) – You make the listing, and Amazon stores, packs, and ships the products for a fee.
+FBA sellers get fast and free shipping for their products.
+This option is the most popular for new sellers.

 2. Amazon is great for selling books, thanks to its Best-Seller-Ranking system (BSR)

-If the book has one BSR, it means the product is the best-selling book.
-A book with a BSR of two million will take sixty days to sell a single copy.
-The lower the product’s BSR, the better it can sell.
+If a product is sold, Amazon assigns it a BSR.
+A lower BSR means the product can make more sales.
+If a book has a BSR of one, it’s the best-selling book on Amazon.
+A book with a BSR of two million might take sixty days to sell one copy.
+The lower the book’s BSR, the better it sells.
+Using this information helps make informed decisions about profitable books on Amazon.

 3. FBA makes selling simpler

-I am selling ten books daily.
-I was earning decently, but the packaging and shipping of books took a lot of time.
-Then I discovered FBA as one of the Amazon services Seller Central provides merchants with.
+I sell ten books every day.
+I used to earn well, but packaging and shipping books took a lot of time.
+Then I found out about Amazon FBA, which is one of the services provided by Amazon Seller Central.

-• Selecting, packing, and shipping of the product of a seller to the customer once a sale is made
+• Picking, packing, and shipping the seller’s product to the customer when a sale happens

-Instead of spending three to four hours of packing books and thirty minutes more waiting at the post office, now all I do is pack the used books and send them straight to Amazon, which handles everything else.
-Also, my books go out of PRIME, meaning the conversions can skyrocket.
+Instead of spending three to four hours packing books and then waiting at the post office, now I just pack the used books and send them to Amazon, which takes care of everything else.
+Plus, my books are available on PRIME, so sales can increase quickly.

 Tip #1: